govau/design-system-components/FAQ.md

 We’re going to be changing to a more sensible `xxs`, `xs`, `sm`, `md`, `lg`, `xl`, `xxl` system.

-### Why should I use a UI-Kit if I still have to write custom code?
+### Why should I use the UI-Kit if I still have to write custom code?
-The purpose of a UI-Kit is to bring consistency, quality, efficiency and accessibility to government.
-IT is to help you get started and give you a foundation while not having to reinvent the wheel every time. as with any framework there is still an expectation that custom code will be needed to fully suit your users needs.
-There are always going to be gaps as the framework is help intentionally lose to help as many different platforms.
+The purpose of the UI-Kit is to help you get started and give you a foundation to work from, which will in turn provide a consistency and efficiency across government projects.
+As with any framework, there is still an expectation that custom code will be needed to meet your specific needs.

+However, we do plan to provide whole page templates in the future which will greatly minimise the need to write custom code.

 Our recommendation is to write your custom code in a reusable and robust pattern.
 If you’re making a new component, follow the same patterns as the UI-Kit components.
 That will allow you to contribute back, or replace those components in the future if your team want to implement another solution.